spkcd/woo-secure-video-locker/README.md

 ### For Admins

-1. Upload videos directly to products
+1. Upload videos directly to products (up to 2GB with chunked upload)
-2. Track video access through detailed security logs
+2. Track video access through comprehensive analytics dashboard
+3. Monitor video performance with real-time statistics
+4. Export analytics data for reporting and analysis
-3. Manage all aspects of video security
+5. Manage all aspects of video security

 ### Technical Details